jiraslama/AutisticaCitizenScience/project-management/wireframes/wireframe-questions.md

 **Any other comments:**

+#
 **Experience Submission**

 **Q20.
 Would the functionality of offline use be desirable - e.g. would, it be beneficial if you could still look at your and other's experiences without internet connection?**

 **When submitting an experience, what would you expect to see in the following scenarios?**

-**The experience is, submitted to the platform successfully**
+**The experience is, submitted to the platform successfully.**

-**The experience cannot be submitted to the platform due to a technical issue such as a server problem or internet connection issue**
+**The experience cannot be submitted to the platform due to a technical issue such as a server problem or internet connection issue.**

 **When editing an experience that you may wish to come back to later, would you rather see a save for later button that you have to manually click in order to save a draft or the platform to Autosave the edit with confirmatory text that a draft has been saved.**